rei/rei-cedar-docs/docs/components/links/README.md

             "slots": [
               {
                 "name": "default",
-                "description": "Sets the innerHTML for cdr-link.
+                "description": "Sets the innerHTML for CdrLink.
 This includes text and html markup for icons."
               }
             ],
             "installation": [